 Type of Driving

-Vehicles generally either live and work in a city or an urban environment; a mix of both.
+Vehicles generally either live and work in a city or an urban environment, or a mix of both.

-City living and working vehicles tend to be hard on brake rotors and pads, no surprise since they do a ton of stop-start type driving.
+City living and working vehicles tend to be hard on brake rotors and pads, no surprise, since they do a ton of stop-and-go driving.

 Urban living and working tend to be the easiest on the brakes, but as you’ll learn later, this type of light brake use can cause other issues.

-The commuter vehicle, urban living but works in the city, wear brakes at a rate somewhere between the previous types.
+The commuter vehicle, urban living, but works in the city, wears brakes at a rate somewhere between the previous types.
 Vehicles that lean more on highway driving than city driving are generally easier on brakes.

 Weight of Vehicle

-The weight of your vehicle obviously plays a large part in how hard your brakes are working and wearing.
+The weight of your vehicle obviously plays a large role in how hard your brakes work and how quickly they wear.
 It makes sense, a pickup truck, for example, will wear brakes faster than a family sedan, and more mass takes greater force to control.

 If your vehicle ordinarily carries a ton of kit in the trunk, or maybe you have a hatchback and regularly carry lots of heavy gear, you can expect heavier brake temperatures and wear.

-It might be worth accessing if the vehicle is up to the workload.
-Modern SUV Crossover type vehicles look impressive and are great vehicles, but many just aren’t suitable for hauling a trailer or lugging heavy loads regularly.
+It might be worth assessing if the vehicle is up to the workload.
+Modern SUV Crossover-type vehicles look impressive and are great vehicles, but many just aren’t suitable for hauling a trailer or lugging heavy loads regularly.

 Type of Driver